camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

 * Support for Spring Boot 3.5 (Support is also provided for Camunda 7.23 as a patch)
+  * Superseded by Spring Boot 4.0 support in April/2026
 * End of Support Spring 5
 * End of Support Apache Tomcat 9
 * End of Support JBoss EAP 7.4